 How will you keep the community informed of progress of the Project”?

 You can follow us on Facebook and Instagram to see updates on our Project.
 In addition we produce regular newsletters to inform the community about the work of Taranaki Mounga.
 You can sign up to receive the newsletter here.

 Does “He Kawa Ora – Back to Life” mean the Mounga has been not alive until now?

 Taranaki iwi have an ancient karakia (prayer) that talks about bringing one back to a state of life, from darkness into light and this concept is central to Taranaki Mounga.
 DOC and other conservation groups, including Wild for Taranaki (the identity of the Taranaki Biodiversity Trust) and Towards Predator-Free Taranaki have been doing some incredible predator control and other restoration work in the national park over many years and without their endeavours the job ahead of Taranaki Mounga would be a lot harder.

 This project will continue the evolution – transforming the mounga, and reinvigorating and restoring its ecology through a large scale restoration project.

 How do I get involved?

-Initially, Taranaki Mounga will work through DOC’s volunteer programme,you can find more information about the programme here.
+Taranaki Mounga utilises DOC’s volunteer programme, which you can find more information about the programme here.
 As the project develops there will be opportunities to volunteer on specific projects either through Taranaki Mounga or local conservation groups.

 What is Healthy Nature, Healthy People?

 A programme called Tiki Toa is a collaboration between Tui Ora, DOC, iwi, Ngāti Ruanui Tahua and the Health Promotion Agency.
 All worked together to co-design a youth wellness project under the banner of Oranga Mounga Oranga Tangata – Healthy Nature, Healthy People.
 This programme creates opportunities for health, environmental education benefits as well as skill development as a result of the close connection with nature and the Taranaki Mounga project.
 In its second year, this programme is tailored to students between 10 – 13 from Devon Intermediate and Te Pi’ipi’inga.